mustafaozcan/jquery.bestupper/README.md

 # jquery.bestupper
 jQuery Upper Case Plugin

+It converts char to upper case when typing.

+## Features
+- Auto convert char to uppercase when typing
+- Clear whitespaces
+- Prevent space char writing (optional)
+- Support for Turkish and English chars
+- Support for jQuery 2+ and 3+
+- Tested on browsers = Chrome, Firefox, IE9+ and Edge

+##Implementation
 You must add jquery.min.js and jquery.bestupper.min.js in your code like this :
 ```
 <script src="https://code.jquery.com/jquery-2.2.4.min.js" type="text/javascript"> </script>